-Students are placed in appropriate Primary and Secondary School class levels on admission.
+Students are placed in appropriate primary and secondary school class levels upon admission.
 The learning diversity team, homeroom supervisors and programme coordinators provide guidance.

 In-class support is strongly recommended for all learners at TIS and is provided by class teachers.
 Class teachers will identify specific learning needs.
-They will collaborate with the parents, learning diversity team, programme coordinators and the student to define the needs and to develop an Individualised Education Program (IEP) to address the needs and set targets.
-After an agreed period of time, the IEP will be reviewed for goals met, goals to be refined or a time for the IEP to be dropped.
-Early morning briefings may be used to identify/highlight any issues for a learning need to be addressed.
+They will collaborate with the parents, learning diversity team, programme coordinators, and students to define the needs and develop an Individualised Education Program (IEP) to address them and set targets.
+After an agreed time, the IEP will be reviewed for goals met, goals to be refined or a time for the IEP to be dropped.
+Early morning briefings may be used to identify/highlight any issues that need to be addressed in a learning environment.

-Other school personnel who could be involved in the IEP are the guidance counsellors, infirmary nurses, kitchen matron, boarding coordinators, CAS coordinator, Service and Action coordinator.
+Other school personnel who could be involved in the IEP are the guidance counsellors, infirmary nurses, kitchen matron, boarding coordinators, CAS coordinators, and Service and Action coordinators.